January 2016 – March 2019

 - Engage represents the active participation and resulting actions of all people involved.

-How is the SPIRE CoLab different from traditional news media?
+How did the SPIRE CoLab evolve?

 Who can I contact about the SPIRE CoLab initiative?